With-Profits Bonus Declaration

 • Most of our customers will benefit from increases in Final Bonus rates and therefore increases in the value of their Plans.
 Final Bonus may vary and isn’t guaranteed.

 Our Final Bonus rates include, where applicable, additional money we shared with some of our With-Profits customers as part of previous years’ Bonus Declarations.
 Your Final Bonus isn’t guaranteed.
-There’s also a chance we might have to take back the additional money distributed (in previous years) in the future, to protect the interests of all customers.
-Unless something very unusual happened, we wouldn’t expect to have to do this.
+To protect the interests of all customers we have the right to take back this additional money in the future.
+Currently there is no expectation that we will need to do this, and we would only expect to consider this if something very unusual happened, such as a significant market crash.

 Fund size